secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 ## Reporting

-EdCast uses a tool called EdGraph, hosted by Domo, to provide pre-built and custom reports for users on GitLab Learn.
+We us EdGraph, hosted by Domo, to provide pre-built and custom reports for users on GitLab Learn.
 EdGraph is powered by data sets that are stored in a system called [EdData](https://docs.edcast.com/docs/eddata).
 This documentation is important to review to understand what variables and attributes are captured in the data lake, and how you can access and combine these points.

 ### EdGraph Key Dashboards

 EdGraph comes with 6 dashboards, pre-populated with 5-10 reports each.
 These reports are some of the most commonly requested data arrangements requested by EdCast customers.
 These reports can be filtered, copied, saved, and shared and are a great jumping point for customization of existing data sets.

 Each dashboard and the corresponding reports in that dashboard can be found on the [EdGraph documentation page](https://docs.edcast.com/docs/edgraph)

+EdGraph also has a [CEP Reports dashboard](https://edcast-536.domo.com/page/1847096296) that includes reports for the CEP/Marketplace systems.

 ### GitLab Custom Dashboards